rrnyquist/ebenezer/_Scripture/ESV/54_I_Timothy.md

 to keep the commandment unstained and free from reproach until the appearing of our Lord Jesus Christ, ^0614

-which he will display at the proper time —he who is the blessed and only Sovereign, the King of kings and Lord of lords, ^0615
+which he will display at the proper time--he who is the blessed and only Sovereign, the King of kings and Lord of lords, ^0615

 who alone has immortality, who dwells in unapproachable light, whom no one has ever seen or can see.
 To him be honor and eternal dominion.
 Amen. ^0616